Abibubble/ms4-lead-shot-hazard/README.md

     * I realised this error started happening once I'd deployed my site and moved my environment variables.
     * I looked through the [Travis CI documentation](https://docs.travis-ci.com/user/environment-variables/#defining-encrypted-variables-in-travisyml), and realised I could include a dummy SECRET_KEY in my travis.yml file.
     * I included `SECRET_KEY="whatever" python manage.py test` in my travis.yml file, which fixed this issue.
+6. The [Songkick API](https://www.songkick.com/developer) wasn't providing the correct data, and was only providing data up to 2016.
+    * I checked that my Songkick API key was being accessed correctly, and that my band ID was correct.
+    * I read through the [Songkick API docs](https://www.songkick.com/developer), and checked I was using the correct syntax.
+    * I then looked at the raw JSON data, and saw at the bottom it said 'page 1, showing 50 items out of 122'.
+    * I looked up the correct syntax to display the final page of the data.
+    * I then realised that the data being provided was only of past gigs, not upcoming gigs.
+    * I searched in the [Songkick API group](https://groups.google.com/g/songkick-api), and found that I was using the `gigography` rather than `calendar` in the API URL.
+    * I changed this, which then provided me with the correct data.

 ### Known Bugs